teamwalnut/rescript-urql/docs/getting_started.md

 }
 ```

 Sweet 😎!
 We've executed a query with our `useQuery` hook.
-Notice that we didn't have to write _any_ types to get 💯% type inference and type saftey on the response.
-We use the `graphql_ppx` module you pass to `useQuery` to ensure that you're using the data returned by your query in a fully type safe way.
+Notice that we didn't have to write _any_ types to get 💯% type inference and type safety on the response.
+We use type information included in the query module you pass to `useQuery` to ensure that you're using the data returned by your query in a fully safe way.

 ## Can I See an Example?